Volma Overton: The AISD Desgregation Plan

-NAACP Activities
+NAACP activities

 Volma Overton became the NAACP president of the Austin chapter in 1962.
-Overton marched alongside Reverend Martin Luther King, Jr. in the Selma to Montgomery march in 1965.
+Overton marched alongside Martin Luther King Jr. in the Selma to Montgomery march in 1965.
 Overton received the Arthur B. DeWitty Award from the NAACP in 1967.

-While working with the NAACP Overton received many complaints about racial bias in the Austin area and was asked for help.
+While working with the NAACP, Overton received many complaints about racial bias in the Austin area and was asked for help.
 For example, John.
 G. Evans, Jr wrote a letter to Overton and the NAACP Austin Chapter to let them know of his discrimination case against the Veterans Administration, Data Processing Center, Austin, Texas.
 In his case, Mr. Evans claimed that the VA had discriminated against him by denying him a promotion based on race.
 Mr. Evans had also requested the help of the N.F.F.E Local union 1745 actually legally represented him in the matter.

 Legacy

-Volma Overton left behind a lasting legacy in Austin, from having an elementary named after him in 2006 and an award from the NAACP named after him, which is currently known as the DeWitty/Overton award.
-Overton established the first credit union in east Austin, and created an annual golf tournament in which the proceeds would provide scholarships for talented minorities.
+Volma Overton had an elementary school named after him in 2006 and an award from the NAACP named after him, known as the DeWitty/Overton award.
+Overton established the first credit union in east Austin and created an annual golf tournament in which the proceeds would provide scholarships for talented minorities.

-The Overton House was turned into a community center for African-Americans in Austin.
+The Overton House was turned into a community center for African Americans in Austin.
 The house, which was located on Springdale Road continued to be a beacon to others for help in their struggle for justice and goal to overcome prejudice.
 Overton was influential in the mentoring program at Oak Spring Elementary, whose goal was to serve mainly low-income minority students.